Skip to main content

 English actors in the Polish-Lithuanian Commonwealth at the time of Ladislaus IV.

-Drábek, P., & Katritzky, M. A. (in press).
+Katritzky, M. A., & Drábek, P. (2023).
 English actors in the Polish-Lithuanian Commonwealth at the time of Ladislaus IV.
-In J. Zukowski (Ed.), Warsaw Triumphant Harmony.
-Warsaw: Arx Regia Publishing
+In J. Żukowski (Ed.), Triumphant harmony.
+Władysław IV Theatre (286-313).
+Arx Regia Publishing

 Journal Article